artefactual/archivematica-docs/user-manual/ingest/manual-normalization.rst

       ├── hooded-pitcher-plant.png
       ├── ornamental-onion.png
       └── pepperbox-poppy.png

-   In the directory structure above, the original objects are PNG files.

 #.
 Create a subdirectory called ``manualNormalization`` (note the capital N).
    Inside of the ``manualNormalization`` directory, create directories called